ozcanyarimdunya/Logger/README.md

-# Your Story | Logger
+# Your Story
-This is a simple android logger application.
+This is a simple note application.

-### In this application i have used activeandroid for database operations
 ----------

 ![1](screenshots/app.gif)